FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-08-17-using-useclass-usefactory-usevalue-useexisting-with-treeshakable-providers-in-angular.md

 });
 ```

-Thanks to the treeshakeable proviers we can refactor this one to the following
+Thanks to the treeshakeable providers we can refactor this one to the following

 ```javascript
 import { TestBed } from '@angular/core/testing';